 What do Accounting, Bookkeeping and Financing Professionals do?

-Accounting, Bookkeeping, and Finance Professionals all share the same goal – to maintain the health of an organisation or company’s finances.
+Accounting Bookkeeping and Finance Courses help finance professionals all towards the same goal – to maintain the health of an organisation or company’s finances.
 Although their roles may differ slightly, they do share similarities.
 Bookkeepers are responsible for documenting and tracking a company’s finances.
 Accountants prepare and examine financial documents.
 While Financial Managers come up with strategies to ensure a company reaches its financial goals.
 Each of these professionals play an important role when it comes to a corporation’s finances.

 What qualifications can you get?